BAP Relationship With Industry

 The BAP's policy on relations with industry and other organisations

-The BAP is a learned society and registered charity that brings together groups from pre-clinical neuroscience, clinical psychiatry, and industry. (‘Industry’ here refers primarily to pharmaceutical companies, but also applies to other industries, e.g. device or equipment manufacturers).
+The BAP is a learned society and registered charity that is tripartite in origin and nature and brings together members from pre-clinical neuroscience, clinical psychiatry and industry. (‘Industry’ here refers to pharmaceutical companies, but also includes other industries, including small and medium enterprises, for example those involved in biotechnology and device and equipment manufacturers, both nationally and globally).
 Our common interests lie in the improved understanding of psychiatric disorders and their treatments.
-BAP Council and its Officers are elected and are drawn primarily from academic settings and Council is an independent body, answerable to the membership of BAP (and operating within the rules of the Charities Commission).
-As such, it is important that the BAP has a clear policy on the relationships of its Council and Officers with industry and other external organisations, and how any potential conflicts are identified and dealt with.
+BAP Council and its Officers are elected predominantly from academic centres.
+The Council is an independent body, answerable to the membership of BAP and the Governance Panel that operates within the rules of the Charities Commission).
+As such, it is important that the BAP has a clear policy on the relationships of its Council and Officers with industry and other external organisations and how any potential conflicts are identified and dealt with.

-This policy was reviewed and updated on the recommendation of the BAP Governance Panel in July 2016.
-It was agreed by BAP Council in November 2016.
+This policy was reviewed and updated on the recommendation of the BAP Governance Panel and this statement was welcomed and agreed by BAP Council in July 2019.
 It will be reviewed annually.